susimsek/GraphqlMicroserviceFullstack/README.md

 ## Caching

-Redis is an Open Source, in-memory data struture store that can be used as a performant caching solution.
-Depending on your configuration, you can choose to use Redis as a single server node or as a distributed cache.
-Default cache expire time is 1 hour but you can change it via vault by changing the following environment variable
+Redis is an Open Source, in-memory data struture store that can be used as a performant caching solution Depending on your configuration, you can choose to use Redis as a single server node or as a distributed cache Default cache expire time is 1 hour but you can change it via vault by changing the following environment variable

 ```sh